 Having lived in Marblehead, Massachusetts during my youth and having summered in the Cape as a teenager, I was eager to revisit this lovely area again with my own family.
 We made the two-hour drive from Newport out to the Cape and arrived at the old-guard and well-known Wequassett Resort and Golf Club in Chatham.

 This is a resort loved by old-school New Englanders, many of the guests hailing from Boston and New York.
 It sits on Pleasant Bay, a refuge for many pleasure craft – motorboats and catamarans.
 The beaches are not great swimming beaches, but there are superb trails and courteous drivers for miles of cycling pleasure and discovering quaint New England towns.

-FYI – Clients of Resort to Laura Madrid also receive the following when staying at the Ocean House: Upgrade upon arrival, subject to availability, Daily continental breakfast for two in-room guests, A $100 Food & Beverage credit once per day.
+FYI – Clients of Resort to Laura Madrid also receive special complimentary amenities when staying at the Ocean House.

 Day 1 – Central Park and 5th Avenue